here we are Talking about r32 vs r290.

 Daikin Just wants to say a few words.
 The air conditioner is the best choice for you.
 Did you know our world is getting hotter and hotter?
 Does it relate to the air conditioner?
 In the past, air conditioners use CFC and HCFC type refrigerants.
 Which is have high ozone depletion potentials and global warming potentials.
 Later R-410a HFC refrigerant was adopted as a replacement.
 Because it has zero ozone depletion potentials.
 But still significantly contributes to global warming.
 Does it perfect?
 If we could reduce more global warming ? of course now Daikin in the air conditioning innovation leader has brought our R-32.

-The next generation refrigerant.
+The next-generation refrigerant.
 That does completely deplete the ozone layer with lowe global warming potentials.
 Residential air conditioning for the first time ever.
 Wonder why it has to be our R-32.
 Because our R-32 has ozone depletion potential of zero.
 That means it absolutely does not harm the ozone layer.
 And its global warming potentials is only 675.

-Furthermore, it’s required minimum refrigerants volume to operate and can be easily refilled with no need for flushing.
-It is truly environmental friendly.
+Furthermore, it’s required minimum refrigerant volume to operate and can be easily refilled with no need for flushing.
+It is truly environmentally friendly.
 Since 2013, Dykin has cooperated with the major manufacturer of air conditioners in Japan to adopt R-32 as the commonly used refrigerant.
 We can see that most air conditioners in Japan are using R-32 refrigerant. the popularity of our third field also expands in Europe and Australia.

 From now on we will widely see our R-32 air conditioner worldwide.
 With Daikin as the innovation leader of health and environment consciousness for your good health for your loved ones and to protect our environment.
 Let’s use R-32.